WayneBlunden/CapstoneProject/README.md

 - Jupyter Notebooks

 ## Data Dictionary
 A data dictionary is stored in the /Data file of the repo.
-This file defines the variables used throughout the various scripts, their data types and notes of what they are used for.
+This file defines the variables used throughout the various scripts, their data types, and notes of what they are used for.

 ## Chosen Features from Data Analysis Capstone Features List